Posted: Nov 26, 2019

-WESTFIELD, Mass. -- Following the conclusion of the fall regular season, Worcester State has the most points in the first round of the Howard C. Smith Cup standings.
+WESTFIELD, Mass. -- After the fall regular season wrapped up, Salem State has the most points in the first round of the Howard C. Smith Cup standings.
 The Smith Cup is awarded annually to the member institution which compiles the most points based on the placement of each of its programs competing in the 15 league championship sports.

 The Smith Cup is named in honor of former Massachusetts State College Trustee Howard C. Smith, who in 1970, urged the athletic directors of the eight State institutions to hold a series of meetings to discuss the possibility of forming an intercollegiate conference.
 In June of 1971, Smith’s dream became a reality as an affirmative agreement was reached and the MASCAC was created.

-Closing out the fall standings are Massachusetts Maritime and MCLA in seventh and eighth, respectively.
-The Buccaneers collected 20.67 points (32.29 percent) out of 64 possible points.
-The team finished tied for second in men’s soccer, fifth in men’s cross country and tied for fifth in football.
-The Trailblazers netted 16.5 points (31.73 percent) out of 52 possible points and finished fourth in volleyball, tied for fifth in women’s soccer and sixth in both men’s and women’s cross country.
+Rounding out the fall standings are Massachusetts Maritime and MCLA in seventh and eighth, respectively.
+The Buccaneers collected 18.50 points (28.91 percent) out of 64 possible points.
+The team finished third in football and sixth in men’s and women’s cross country.
+The Trailblazers netted 11.50 points (22.12 percent) out of 52 possible points.
+They closed out fall fourth in volleyball and tied for seventh in women’s soccer.